Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Conclusion

+In signal theory, amplitudes, phases and frequencies are usually assumed to be deterministic, and randomness is added by some stationary ergodic noise sequence.
+In the case of SRH $S\alpha S$ processes, randomness is introduced by the random amplitudes, phases and frequencies themselves.
+Furthermore, path observations are non-ergodic.
+The methods we employ for frequency estimation are not new but have not been applied in this context before.
+We show that consistency is given since the frequencies to be estimated form an i.i.d. sample.

 The periodogram is a fast and efficient tool for the estimation of the absolute frequencies $\vert Z_k\vert$ as it relies on the fast Fourier algorithm.
 We show that the frequency estimators are strongly consistent in Theorem \ref{strongconsistencyZk}.
 Applying kernel density estimation yields an estimate of the spectral density.
-Under minimal assumptions on the kernel function and the bandwidth, various weak, strong as well as pointwise and uniform consistency results for our spectral density estimator are proven in Theorem \ref{weakconsistency}.
+Under minimal assumptions on the kernel function, the kernel density's bandwidth and the spectral density $f$, various consistency results for our spectral density estimator are proven in Theorem \ref{strongconsistencyfNnforfN} and Corollary \ref{kdecons}.
+Convergence rates are given in Remark \ref{convratesfinal}.

-An extensive numerical analysis shows that our proposed estimation method achieves satisfying results well on a variety of examples with index of stability $\alpha\in(0,2)$.
-Results based on samples of size $n=1000$ alone were demonstrated in Figures \ref{fig:allfa15} and \ref{fig:f2otheralphas}.
-The smaller the index of stability $\alpha$ is the more difficult the estimation of the spectral density becomes as peaks in the periodogram are harder to detect.
-But in general, good results can still be achieved by increasing the sensitivity of the peak detecting function.
-Moreover, an increase of the sampling range $T$ and sample size $n$ results in significant improvements of the estimation as shown in Figures \ref{fig:large_n} and \ref{fig:a075large_n}.
-Further improvements might be achieved with the application of different window functions as we have mentioned before.
+An extensive numerical analysis shows that our proposed estimation method performs well on a variety of examples with index of stability $\alpha>0.5$.
+The smaller the index of stability $\alpha$ is, the more difficult the estimation of the spectral density becomes as peaks in the periodogram are harder to detect.
+In general, an increase of the sampling range $T$ and sample size $n$ results in significant improvements of the estimation.
+Problems might arise when the spectral density has discontinuities or does not vanish at $0$, as seen in examples $f_1$, $f_3$ and $f_4$.
+Further improvements can be achieved with the application of different window functions in the periodogram computation as well as adaptive bandwidth methods for the kernel density estimation.

 Ultimately, aside from the consistency of our spectral density estimator and its ease of computation, we would like to highlight that no other requirements or prior knowledge on the process (such as e.g. the index of stability $\alpha$) is needed for the estimation of the spectral density $f$.
+The \texttt{Matlab} and \texttt{R} implementations used in this paper can be found in \cite{code}.